dgSPARSE/dgNN/README.md

 }
 ```

-This project also implements algorithms from [GNN-computing](https://github.com/xxcclong/GNN-Computing).
+This project also implements part of algorithms from [GNN-computing](https://github.com/xxcclong/GNN-Computing), especially method of neighbor grouping in SpMM.
 If you use our dgNN project in your research, please also cite the following bib:

 ```bibtex
 @inproceedings{huang2021understanding,